Skip to content

 Description

-Filters its inputs by a second order IIR filter controlled by a set of five coefficients
+Filters its inputs by a second order IIR (Infinite Impulse Response) filter controlled by a set of 5 coefficients

-The biquadratic-filter controller can be created using the following Lisp or mlys.lua (in Modalys for Max) syntax:
+The biquadratic-filter controller can be created using the following Mlys (Max), mlys.lua, or Lisp syntax:

 (make-controller 'biquadratic-filter